trueberryless-org/release-image-generator/.changeset/afraid-forks-buy.md

 "release-image-generator": minor
 ---

-If no text is passed as a parameter, no text is displayed in the image.
+⚠️ **BREAKING CHANGE:** If no text is passed as a parameter, no text is displayed in the image.
 Default text is no text.